 I participate in most insurance plans.
 I will continue to see my previous patients covered by DSHS, Molina and Medicare, but will not accept new patients on these plans.

 If you need blood work or other laboratory tests, you will be referred to a convenient lab

 If You Have an Emergency

 If you have a medical emergency, you should always dial 911.

-If you are not feeling well and can wait for an appointment, please schedule one-preferably online.
+If you are not feeling well and can wait for an appointment, please call the office.

 If the matter is urgent and you cannot wait until the next business day, you can call me directly on my cell phone; I can typically respond within an hour.
 The office voicemail greeting includes my cell number.

 When I am not available-on vacation, at a class or out of the office for other reasons-and you need to be seen, my message will refer you to a covering physician or an Overlake Urgent Care Clinic.